pareshkharche/advanced-ecommerce-system/README.md

 yarn dev

 # Accessing Django Admin:
-Once the server is running, access the Django admin section by navigating to http://localhost:8000/admin in your web browser.
+Once the server is running, access the Django admin section by navigating to http://localhost:8000/admin in your web browser

 # Notes:
 Make sure to replace username/repository with the actual GitHub repository URL.